AI Policy Tracker

 The AI Data Center Moratorium Act

-Introduced in March 2026 by Sen. Bernie Sanders (I-VT) and Rep. Alexandria Ocasio-Cortez (D-NY), this bill would impose a national moratorium on all new AI data center construction until Congress passes comprehensive federal AI legislation with protections for workers, consumers, civil rights, and the environment.
+Introduced on March 25, 2026 by Sen. Bernie Sanders (I-VT) and Rep. Alexandria Ocasio-Cortez (D-NY), this bill would impose a national moratorium on all new AI data center construction until Congress passes comprehensive federal AI legislation with strong national safeguards for workers, consumers, civil rights, and the environment.

 The bill is unlikely to advance in either chamber, but it has galvanized progressive organizing and given municipal leaders (like Denver's city council) a federal talking point to justify local moratoriums.
 Sanders praised Denver's own data center pause as a model for the nation.